 Yes.
-You should receive a purple filing packet in the mail by September 1, 2023, with filing instructions.
+You should receive a green filing packet in the mail by September 1, 2023, with filing instructions.
 The packet will include your Identification Number and PIN.
 Do not discard the packet so you can have the ID number and PIN for future reference.

 I did not receive an ANCHOR Benefit (for tax year 2019), an ANCHOR Benefit Confirmation Letter, or filing packet.
 Can I still apply for the benefit?

-I can't download the paper application.
+I cannot download the paper application.
 What should I do?

 Where do I find the amount of my 2020 New Jersey gross income to report on my application?